sunpy/sunpy.org/project/roles.rst

 **Estimated Commitment Level**: 5 hours/week.
 This role is highly seasonal as the peak time for newcomers to the project is during the lead up to GSOC (Feb - April) and Hacktoberfest (October).
 During these times the time commitment is probably around 5 hours per week, at other times it will be less.
-There is also a lot of scope for improving our onboarding process as part of this role.
+There is also a lot of scope for improving our on-boarding process as part of this role.

 .. _role_comms-lead: